ubarsc/moamosaic/docs/cmdline.md

                         creation options for some drivers (GTiff,KEA,HFA), but if this option is used, those are ignored.
-  --nullval NULLVAL     Null value to use (default comes from input files) --omitpyramids        Omit the pyramid layers (i.e. overviews) and
+  --nullval NULLVAL     Null value to use (default comes from input files) --monitorjson MONITORJSON
-                        statistics.
-These are included by default --monitorjson MONITORJSON
                         Output JSON file of monitoring info (optional)